9dots/tech-and-tape/developer/level-1/lesson-plans/Lesson-7/lesson.md

 ## Elaborate: Support Stepping Through Loops: (10 min)

 - [ ] Show students the code for Enemy 1.

+> > "Let's look at this code for one of the enemies in the maze."

 <iconp type='question'>What do you predict this code will do?</iconp>
 <iconp type='answer'>Answers will vary</iconp>